Home / Dictionary / Poisson distribution

 Poisson distribution differs from binomial distribution mainly because it deals with the number of events in a fixed interval, not a fixed number of trials.
 Binomial distribution requires several separate tries and a steady chance of getting it right, while Poisson distribution requires a constant mean rate of occurrence and independence over time.

-When to use poisson distribution
+When to use Poisson distribution

 The Poisson distribution is beneficial for rare events over a considerable interval, where the event probability is small but the number of trials is large.
 Compared to the binomial distribution, it simplifies analysis, especially when the number of trials is unknown or undefined.

-Properties of poisson distribution
+Properties of Poisson distribution

 Fundamental properties and their implications